PerezOrtegaJ/Xsembles/README.md

-# Ensemblex
+# Xsembles
-Neuronal ensembles extraction tool
+Tool for identifying neuronal ensembles and their associated neuronal offsembles.